 Section 5 – Powers of the Board

 The Board shall make all rules and regulations, policies and procedures, which it deems necessary and consistent with the Articles of Incorporation, the By-Laws of the Club and applicable statutes of the State of Michigan.
-The Board may be overruled on any matter by a majority vote of members in good standing present at such meeting.
+The Board may be overruled on any matter by a majority vote of members in good standing.
 The Board shall conduct the day-to-day business of the Club and is authorized to spend reasonable and prudent amounts for the Club consistent with the annual approved budget.
-Any amount to be spent that is $150 greater or more than the approved budget amount for that category requires a simple majority vote of the members present at a designated member’s meeting.
+Any amount to be spent that is $500 greater than the approved budget amount for that category requires a simple majority vote of the Board of Directors present at a meeting.

 Section 6 – Meetings

-The Board of Directors shall meet monthly from September – April and may hold its meetings at such times and places as a majority of the Directors determine.
-The time and place of such meetings shall be communicated to members at least ten (10) days prior to such meeting.
-A quorum for meetings of the Board of Directors shall be a simple majority (half or more) of the Board members.
-Special meetings of the Board may be called by the President, or called by a majority of the Officers or called by a majority of the Directors.
+The Board of Directors shall hold its meetings at such times and places as a majority of the Directors determine.
+The time and place of such meetings shall be communicated to members at least seven (7) days to such meeting.
+A quorum for meetings of the Board of Directors shall be a simple majority (one more than half) of the Board of Directors.
+Special meetings of the Board may be called by the President, or called by five or more of its club members or called by any two members of the Board of Directors.
+Special meeting must have 18 hour notice.

 Section 7– Removal